WilliamNT/happydodo/README.md

 # HappyDodo API

 My own anime metadata API.
-Database schema can be found in the `anime_offline_dataset` repository.
+Database schema can be found in the `anime_offline_dataset` repository (private).

 ## Endpoints